Apply for the Bachelor of Music (MusB)Apply Now

 The Bachelor of Music (MusB) degree requires three years of full-time or its equivalent in part-time study.

 The programme totals 360 points and is mainly made up of Music papers but may include up to 90 points (usually five papers) in other subjects.

 The programme for the degree does not have major subjects, although it may include a minor subject.
-It may be completed without any specified specialisation, or it may be endorsed in Composition, Performance, or Studio Production if it includes certain papers as below.
+It may be completed without any specified specialisation, or it may be endorsed in Composition, Performance, or Music Production if it includes certain papers as below.

 Graduates of the degree have pursued careers in musical performance, recording industry, opera, teaching, media, theatre, music education, technology, and other related fields.

 MUSI 201 Materials of Music 2

 198 further points, including at least 54 above 100-level, comprising:

 108 further MUSI points (for 18 of which MAOR 108, PERF 205 or PERF 305 may be substituted), and

 This programme does not have provision for major subjects.
 A programme may be completed without endorsement, or may be endorsed in one of the following areas of specialisation if it includes the papers specified below.